twbs/bootstrap/site/content/docs/5.2/forms/range.md

 <input type="range" class="form-range" min="0" max="5" step="0.5" id="customRange3">
 {{< /example >}}

-## Via javascript
+## Via JavaScript

-Range is not implemented with Javascript in Bootstrap.
+Range is not implemented with JavaScript in Bootstrap.
 Here is a way to do so to have the same behavior on all supported browsers.

 Build a range input with `min` and `max` attributes.